![]() |

 Judgment Date: 26th April 2002.

-Counsels: Mr. Silas Ch Hakwa for the Appellant Mr. Ronald Warsal for the Respondent
+Counsels: Mr. Silas Charles Hakwa for the Appellant

 JUDGMENT

-In 1989 the respondent, La Tsiabon, took up employment with the appellants, Deou Motors (then known as Laho Moto Motors).
+In 1989 the respondent, Laurent Tsiabon, took up employment with the appellants, Deou Motors (then known as Laho Motors).
 In 1994 he was promoted to Personnel Manager and from 1996 to 1999 he held that post and that of assistant manager.
 In the middle of 1999 his pay and allowances totalled Vt 150,000 per month and he was provided with a house and a vehicle.

-In September 1998 he was a warning letter about his work performance.
-On 28th June 1999 he was demoted, his shis salary was reduced from Vt 150,000 to Vt80,000 per month, and the benefits of house and car were removed.
+In September 1998 he was given a warning letter about his work performance.
+On 28th June 1999 he was demoted, his salary was reduced from Vt 150,000 to Vt80,000 per month, and the benefits of house and car were removed.
 On 1st September 1999 his pay was reduced to Vt50,000 per month and he was placed as sales assistant at his work.

-The respondent took a month’s unpaid leave from 6th ember.
-Upon his return on 4th October he asked the appellanellants to dismiss him.
+The respondent took a month’s unpaid leave from 6th September.
+Upon his return on 4th October he asked the appellants to dismiss him.
 They refused.
 On 25 October he wrote a letter setting out his grievances and requiring reinstatement of his salary of Vt 150,000 per month and the benefits of house and vehicle.
 He stated if this didn’t occur within 14 days he would take further action.

-The appellants did not comply his request.
+The appellants did not comply with his request.
 Mr. Tsiabon therefore ceased working for the company on 7th November.

-The learned trial Judge dsed the constructive dismissal claim, but found the respondent had terminated his emps employment in good faith and that, as he had worked for the appellant for more than ten years, he was entitled to severance pay of Vt 825,000.
+The learned trial Judge dismissed the constructive dismissal claim, but found the respondent had terminated his employment in good faith and that, as he had worked for the appellant for more than ten years, he was entitled to severance pay of Vt 825,000.
 This figure was calculated by taking half a monthly salary of Vt 150,000 and multiplying it by 11 the number of years of his employment.
 Counsel addressed the Judge upon costs, but there has apparently been no ruling thereon.

-(b) that the respondent is entitl be paid severance allowance in the sum of Vt825,000”,000”.
+(b) that the respondent is entitled to be paid severance allowance in the sum of Vt825,000”.

 There was no cross appeal.

-ass="MsoNoMsoNormal" style="text-autospace: none; margin-top: 1; margin-bottom: 1"> Section 54 of the Ement Act Cap 160 (as amended) states-
+Section 54 of the Employment Act Cap 160 (as amended) states-

 (a)---------